heubachmedia/hmReports-Release/Documentation/Pages/hmRep_DeletePage.md

 |pageNo|Longint|→|page number

 ### Description
-The command *hmRep_DELETE PAGE* deletes the page with the page number ''pageNo''.
+The command *hmRep_DELETE PAGE* deletes the page with the page number *pageNo*.
 The last page cannot be deleted.
 The next page becomes the current page.
 If there is no next page, the previous page becomes the next page.

 ### Example
 The following example deletes the third page: